CMU-17-214/f2023/labs/lab12.md

 31. From the machine you built the image on, re-build the front end by running `npm run compile` in the `front-end` directory.

-32. Re-build the Docker image using `docker build -t lab12 .`. *If you followed the Emergency Bailout Instructions above, skip the next step.
+32. Re-build the Docker image using `docker build -t lab12 --platform linux/amd64 .`. *If you followed the Emergency Bailout Instructions above, skip the next step.

 33. Update the tag, push to Docker hub, and pull the new image from Docker hub following steps 17 through 21 above.